 800,000 years of data, 1 clear message

 This is at the heart of our Climate Code project, developing a design that would be attractive and engaging when worn, without overtly posturing or pointing the finger.
 We explored lots of data and some truly beautiful visualisations before agreeing that less is more.
-Keeping things simple increases the opportunities to connect with other people, in this case Professor Ed Hawkins from Reading University, who had also created a strong visual narrative - the warming lines - that are understandable as both a piece of design and data (ch)art.
+Keeping things simple increases the opportunities to connect with other people, in this case Professor Ed Hawkins from Reading University and the National Centre for Atmospheric Science, who had also created a strong visual narrative - the warming stripes - that are understandable as both a piece of design and data (ch)art.

 The final result has come from team work, collective thinking, discussion and the recognition of personal skill sets.
 It’s a true collective, there are many people involved – from BAS we have the Innovation team, climate scientists and data interpretation and visualisation experts.
 Within DressCode we have pattern designers, textile designers, tailors, printers, weavers and packers.
 All of whom came together to develop this solution, creating a shirt that has something to say to everyone.